 Looking to redeem for gift cards?
 Aeroplan has a wide range of selection, with choices anywhere from travel to merchandise available.

-Almost all gift cards gave a value of 0.71 CPM, with a few offering a value of 0.74 CPM.
+Almost all gift cards (except Air Canada gift cards) gave a value of 0.71 CPM, with a few offering a value of 0.74 CPM.

 How to earn Aeroplan miles

 So, how do you earn Aeroplan miles?
 There’s two ways:

 - by using your collector card, and

 Aeroplan loyalty card